Director of Music

 David Hill has appeared as guest conductor with the London Philharmonic, Royal Liverpool Philharmonic, the Sydney Symphony Orchestra, Zagreb Philharmonic, Ulster Orchestra, City of London Sinfonia, English Chamber Orchestra, The BBC National Orchestra of Wales, Sinfonia 21, the Northern Sinfonia, BBC Symphony Orchestra, RTE National Symphony Orchestra, The Minnesota orchestra and the Orchestre Philharmonqiue de Strasbourg as well as the Netherlands Radio Choir and RIAS Kammerchor, Berlin.
 His commitment to new music has led to his conducting first performances of works by Judith Bingham, Carl Rütti, Francis Pott, Patrick Gowers, Jonathan Harvey, Philip Moore and Naji Hakim, Sir John Tavener and Philip Wilby amongst others.

-Christopher Robinson was educated at Rugby and Christ Church, Oxford, where he was Organ Scholar.
-After a period as Organist and Master of the Choristers at Worcester Cathedral, where he was also conductor of several Three Choirs Festivals, Christopher Robinson moved to St George’s Chapel, Windsor Castle, where he was Organist and Choirmaster until 1991.
+Christopher Robinson was born in 1936 and educated at Rugby and Christ Church, Oxford, where he was Organ Scholar.
+After a period as Organist and Master of the Choristers at Worcester Cathedral from 1963-75, he moved to St George’s Chapel, Windsor Castle, where he was Organist and Choirmaster until 1991, when he succeeded George Guest as Director of Music at St John’s College.
 He was conductor of the Oxford Bach Choir from 1976 to 1997 and of the City of Birmingham Choir from 1964 to 2002.
 As well as conducting most of the large-choir repertoire with the City of Birmingham Choir, there were also concerts of special note.
 For example, Christopher Robinson’s expertise in and affinity for Elgar’s music produced several highly praised performances of The Dream of Gerontius.
 In 1981 he conducted Messiaen’s La Transfiguration de Notre Seigneur Jesus Christ and in 1989 two highly acclaimed performances of Tippett’s Mask of Time.
 The Choir gave a widely praised first performance in England of the Jacobite Rising by Sir Peter Maxwell Davies.

 George Guest was born in Bangor, Wales.
 His father was an organist, and George assisted him by acting as organ blower.
 He became a chorister at Bangor Cathedral, and subsequently at Chester Cathedral, where he received organ lessons from the sub-organist, Dr. Roland Middleton.
 He passed the examination for ARCO in 1940, and FRCO in 1942.
 By this time he had become the organist and choirmaster of Connah's Quay parish church, Flintshire.
 George Guest was always proud of his Welsh roots and from the 1970s onwards took a personal interest in the Cambridge University Welsh Society (Cymdeithas Y Mabinogi), sponsoring many of its events and providing a welcome face for Welsh students away from home.
 At the age of 18 he was called up for military service, and joined the Royal Air Force, being posted to India in 1945.
 On leaving the services in 1947 he took up the post of sub-organist at Chester Cathedral.
 The cathedral organist, Malcolm Boyle, encouraged him to apply for the Organ Scholarship at St John's College, Cambridge, in which endeavour he was successful.
 At Cambridge he studied under Robin Orr.
 In his final year as Organ Scholar, Robin Orr announced that he intended to retire, and the College Council offered the post to Guest.